Cornucopia (film): Release

 In a November 2023 interview with Rolling Stone, Björk confirmed that Cornucopia would be adapted into a concert film, originally slated for release in 2024.
 The Cornucopia movie was officially announced during Climate Week 2024 in New York.
 The movie was produced by Snowstorm Productions, S101 Films and Level Forward.
 Talkhouse co-executive produced the concert film.

 In January 2025, Björk teased the movie by giving several interviews to publications such as The Observer, GQ, Le Monde and Paper, in which she talked about the movie and the tour.
 On 23 January, she sat down for an interview with Zane Lowe during his show on Apple Music 1, her first on-camera interview in a decade, to talk about Cornucopia and her creative process.
 During the talk, Björk wore the "Soul Gown" by fashion designer Robert Wun, embroidered with 97,000 Swarovski crystals.

 A shortened version of the movie, lasting 74 minutes, was released on Apple TV+ as part of the Apple Music Live series on 24 January 2025.
 The full-length movie was previewed exclusively for Björk and collaborators at the Smárabíó cinema in Reykjavík on 22 January, before being theatrically released in Iceland from 1 February 2025.
 Screenings were expected to start in March in France.
 It was later announced that the full movie was going to be screened internationally in 500 theaters and more than 25 countries for a limited time starting on 7 May 2025.
 During the theater release, after the credits roll, music videos of "Atopos", "Arisen My Senses" and "Blissing Me" were screened.

 Live album

 Alongside the concert film, Björk released a live album consisting of the performances from the show.
-The album, titled Apple Music Live: Björk (Cornucopia), was released exclusively on Apple Music and available in spatial audio.
+A shortened version of the live recording was originally released exclusively on Apple Music and available in spatial audio under the title Apple Music Live: Björk (Cornucopia).
 According to a press release, the setlist was arranged "to celebrate Björk's lifetime of creative innovation".

-A version, not attached to Apple Music, was made available on CD, Vinyl, DVD and Bluray, with the complete show, releasing on October 24th, 2025.
+The official and complete version of the album, named Cornucopia Live (also referred to as Cornucopia: Live or Cornucopia: The Film), not attached to Apple Music, was made available on CD, Vinyl, DVD and Blu-ray on October 24, 2025.

+The live recording debuted in the top 15 of the Icelandic Tónlistinn album chart.
+The album cover, designed by French design studio M/M Paris, was nominated in the Album Artwork of the Year category at the 2026 Icelandic Music Awards.